Birmingham City Football Club welcomes all supporters to St Andrew’s.

-To be entitled to a free carer ticket for the 2017/18 season, all supporters will need to be in receipt of one of the following:
+To be entitled to a free carer ticket, all supporters will need to be in receipt of one of the following:

 • The middle rate care component or the highest rate mobility component of Disability Living Allowance (DLA), War Pensioners’ Mobility Supplement or the enhanced daily living component or Personal Independence Payments (PIP)

 • Severe Disablement Allowance or Attendance Allowance

 • War Pensioners’ Mobility Allowance or War or Service Disablement Pension for 80% or more disability

 • Blind or partially sighted registration certificate (BD8 or CVI Certificate) or evidence from an eye specialist, for example an optometrist, that the individual would qualify to be registered as severely sight impaired (blind) or sight impaired (partially sighted)

 Supporters who do not have any of the above but feel they do require a carer ticket are advised to contact the ticket office to discuss their personal case further.

 This would be needed for both season tickets and match tickets.
 You will be asked to provide your updated paperwork at the start of each season.